alien4cloud/alien4cloud-rms-scheduler-plugin/README.md

 Add the **RMS Scheduler Modifier** to your location at **post-policy-match** phase.
 Create a topology using simple mocks and add one or several **RMSScheduleWorkflowPolicy** to your topology.

-The following policy config example will trigger the run workflow each hour at 0 and 30 minutes with a TTL of 10 minutes (if workflow fails, it will be retried during 10 minutes) :
+The following policy config example will trigger the run workflow (you need a run workflow !) each hour at 0 and 30 minutes with a TTL of 10 minutes (if workflow fails, it will be retried during 10 minutes) :

 Property name | value
 ------------ | -------------